 Every dollar counts.

-For each dollar you donate, Harvest Hope can provide five meals to those in need.
+For each dollar you donate, Harvest Hope can provide four meals to those in need.

 Map the Meal Gap